Aider-AI/aider/docs/ctags.md

 each change request.
 The map contains a list of all the files in the repo, along with the symbols which are defined in each file.
 Callables like functions and methods also include their signatures.
-Here's a piece of the map for the aider repo, just for the [main.py](https://github.com/paul-gauthier/aider/blob/main/aider/main.py) file:
+Here's a piece of the map of the aider repo, just mapping the [main.py](https://github.com/paul-gauthier/aider/blob/main/aider/main.py) file:

 ```